EnterpriseDB/tpa/docs/src/air-gapped.md

-# Managing clusters in a disconnected or Air-Gapped environment
+# Managing clusters in a disconnected or air-gapped environment

 In a security controlled environment where no direct connection to the Internet is allowed, it is necessary to provide all packages needed by